rfindler/jscontract/LOG.md

     - Promise contracts?
 (Challenging for reasons listed)
     - Generating code to play with the contracts?
     - Can we do class contracts?

+Thu May 6 03:14:56 PM CDT 2021

+- Adds sorting and filtering; at "G" in the alphabet, reduced the possible set of candidates from ~2000 to ~400
+  - Whittle those down to start making meaningful improvements to the compiler by sorting by type length
+- Adds priority script - whittles down to specific places to start improving the compiler